 Conclusion

-Visualization and mental rehearsal are powerful tools for Strongman athletes.
-They prepare the mind for execution, strengthen confidence, and improve focus under pressure.
+Visualization and mental rehearsal are powerful tools for a strongman athlete.
+They prepare your mind for execution, strengthen your confidence, and sharpen your focus under pressure.
+Physical training builds the strength.
+Mental rehearsal makes sure that strength shows up when it counts.